LookItVal/lookitval.com/content/case-studies/bird-classification/2-1-3-establishing-utility-functions.md

         return None
 ```

 Believe it or not, sometimes the filename ends in `.mp3` but the actual internal format is used is that of a `.wav` file.
-In those cases `mediainfo(file)['format_name']` will return the actual internal format.[^2]

-[^2]: I need you to just re-read that last sentence.
-You can not believe how confusing that was
+In those cases `mediainfo(file)['format_name']` will return the actual internal format. :u-i-footnote{note='I need you to just re-read that last sentence.
+You can not believe how confusing that was' icon='2'}

 ```python
 def print_boundry(message: str="") -> None: